Posted in Recovery

-Those of us considering buttock augmentation surgery (aka Brazilian Butt Lift, or BBL for short) may hear a lot of confusing advice as to what happens after surgery.
+Those of us considering buttock augmentation surgery (aka Brazilian Butt Lift, or BBL for short) may hear a lot of confusing advice as to what happens after this plastic surgery.
 When can you sit?
 How do you sleep?
 What about going back to work?
 First of all, relax – all of these concerns are normal.
-Believe it or not, recovery from BBL is not as complicated as you might thing.
-And if you’re willing to follow a few rules, you’ll get the biggest, most beautiful results possible.
+Believe it or not, recovery from BBL is not as complicated as you might think.
+And if you’re willing to follow a few rules, you’ll get the biggest and most beautiful results possible.

 To make it simple, think of your recovery from butt augmentation as occurring in two stages: healing and maintenance.
 Knowing what stage you’re in will make choosing the right movements and exercises much easier.